Terms of reference

 There are no specified rules for voting.

-Minutes are reported to Council (and Finance Committee for information).
+Minutes are reported to Council (and Finance Committee for information) and are published on the University's website.

 To ensure independence of the Audit and Risk Assurance Committee, it is currently best practice that all of its members should be independent and non-executive.
 Staff of an institution are not deemed to be independent.